Freelancer-Protocol/docs/hiring2.md

 Remember you're never commited to more than the current milestone amount.

-**If you're unhappy with a deliverable, we strongly encourage the option to 'report this deliverable', and we'll look into it.**
+**If you're unhappy with a deliverable, we strongly encourage the _report this deliverable_ option, and we'll look into it.**

 Note we can only investigate if the deliverable was accurately described to start with, so: